 Examples of activities which provide reasonable assurance that nonpoint source reductions will be achieved for bacteria (E. coli), total phosphorus and sediment are described in Section 6 of the TMDL.
-The VFMRW TMDL implementation efforts will be achieved through federal, state and local action.
+The BCW TMDL implementation efforts will be achieved through federal, state and local action.
 Federal funding, via the Section 319 grants program, can provide money to implement voluntary nonpoint source programs within the watershed.
-IDEM indicated that the Jackson and/or Jennings County SWCDs were likely to pursue Indiana Section 319 grant monies to develop a comprehensive WMP for the VFMRW in the near future.
-It is anticipated that the WMP will focus on developing and installing BMPs (e.g., cover crop usage, tillage management, wetland restoration, etc.), working with local partners to identify potential partners and sites for BMP demonstration projects, and education and outreach efforts.
+IDEM indicated that the Greene, Knox, and Sullivan County SWCDs were likely to pursue Indiana Section 319 grant monies to develop and install BMPs (e.g., cover crop usage, tillage management, wetland restoration, etc.), working with local partners to identify potential partners and sites for BMP demonstration projects, and education and outreach efforts (Section 6.3.3 of the final TMDL document).